lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 objects element.
 You can also add an <id> element to an object that you are creating (a local id).
 This local id can then be referenced further down in the file.

+You can also reference existing icat objects through the <searchid> element which does a search on icat for the object.
+If you additionally specify a local id the searched element can be referenced further down with the local id.
+This behavior is similar to searching for an object in the searchid part of the config element but it can be more convenient to do it in the data part right in the object that you are creating.

 The client caches ids per entity base bean type (i.e. you can use the same id for different types).
 The first time it comes across an id it assumes that you